Computing HF^ by factoring mapping classes: Bimodules for arc-slides

-\begin{proof} We will show that all near-chords of Type~(\ref{typeU:FewerSigma}) appear in the differential of any idempotent which has at least two occupied positions on both the $\PMC$ and the $\PMC'$ side.
-This assumption on the idempotent can be made freely, in view of the stability hypothesis of $N$; see the proof of Lemma~\ref{lem:OSigmaExists}.
+\begin{proof} We will show that all near-chords of Type~(\ref{typeU:FewerSigma}) appear in the differential of any idempotent which has at least two occupied positions on both the $\PMC$ and the $\PMC'$ sides.
+This assumption on the idempotent can be made freely, in view of the stability hypothesis for $N$.

 There are two types of near-chords of Type~(\ref{typeU:FewerSigma}): those for which the support has three moving strands, and those for which it has only two.
-In other words, after rotating $180^\circ$ if necessary, near chords of Type~(\ref{typeU:FewerSigma}) are of the form $a(\xi\setminus \sigma)\otimes a_o(\xi)$.
-For the first type, $\sigma$ is a subset of the interior of $\xi$; the second type, $\sigma$ is a subset of $\xi$, but one of its boundary points is on the boundary of $\xi$.
+In other words, after rotating $180^\circ$ if necessary, near-chords of Type~(\ref{typeU:FewerSigma}) have the form $I\cdot \bigl(a(\xi\setminus \sigma)\otimes a_o(\xi)\bigr)\cdot J$.
+For the first type, $\sigma$ is a subset of the interior of $\xi$; for the second type, $\sigma$ is a subset of $\xi$, but one of its boundary points is on the boundary of $\xi$.

 We handle first the case where the near-chord $x$ contains three strands.
-In this case, we can find a near-chord $z$ of Type~(\ref{typeU:Generic}) and a chord $y$ of Type~(\ref{typeU:Sigma}) with the properties that $dz$ contains $y\cdot x$, as in the third line in Figure~\ref{fig:UnderEasy}.
+In this case, we can find a near-chord $z$ of Type~(\ref{typeU:Generic}) and a near-chord $y$ of Type~(\ref{typeU:Sigma}) with the properties that $dz$ contains $y\cdot x$, as in the third line in Figure~\ref{fig:UnderEasy}.
 We claim that $y\cdot x$ has no alternative factorizations as a product of two near-chords with non-trivial support.
 More specifically, $y\cdot x$ has three moving strands, like~$x$.
-There is one other plausible factorization of $y\cdot x$ into near-chords $y'$ and $x'$ of Type~(\ref{typeU:ExtraSigma}) and Type~(\ref{typeU:FewerSigma}) whose product $y'\cdot x'$ has the same support and indeed the same three moving strands as $y\cdot x$.
-(See Figure~\ref{fig:NotAFactorizationU}.)
+The only other products of basic elements of the near-diagonal sub-algebra with the same support as $y\cdot x$ and three moving strands are products $y'\cdot x'$ where $y'$ has Type~(\ref{typeU:ExtraSigma}) and $x'$ has Type~(\ref{typeU:FewerSigma}).
 However, a closer look at the idempotents shows that $y\cdot x$ does not equal $y'\cdot x'$.
 Specifically, suppose with out loss of generality that two of the moving strands of $x$ are on the $\PMC$-side.
 Then, the final idempotent of $y\cdot x$ contains $C$ on the $\PMC'$ side ($x$ is of type $Y \to X_C$), whereas the final idempotent of $y'\cdot x'$ contains $C$ on the $\PMC$ side ($x'$ is of type $Y \to \lsub{C}X$).

 It follows that $\partial^2=0$ forces $x$ to appear in the differential.